3. Dog Owner Training Instead Of Dog Training

 - How important is it that my dog behaves decently with other dogs and humans?
 Is 80% enough here?

-- How important is it to me that my dog walks quietly and calmly next to me if I ended up with one shopping bag too much?
+- How important is it to me that my dog walks quietly and calmly next to me if I ended up with one shopping bag too many?

 - If I want a dog with whom I can go downtown on Saturday, if I wear nicer clothes or go to a business meeting, in public transport etc., I don’t want to have to fill my bags with goodies or toys.
 These are different requirements than if I «only» walk with my dog in the nature and can wear dog clothes with «pockets for all needs».